If your doctor finds that the blood pressure in one of your arms is high but not the other, this is serious and needs to be pursued.

 “These risks include diabetes, high blood pressure, high cholesterol, smoking and a family history of early heart disease.”

-“A recent study has shown that consistent readings of blood pressure with differences of 10-15 points between the two arms is a marker for increased risk of heart attacks and strokes.”
+“A study has shown that consistent readings of blood pressure with differences of 10-15 points between the two arms is a marker for increased risk of heart attacks and strokes.”

 This is one reason why it’s so important to periodically take your blood pressure in both arms.
 It’s easy to do at your kitchen table.

 “A new finding of a very large difference between the two arms would trigger your doctor to do further investigation with testing,” says Dr. Denier.

 “The most sinister cause of differences in the blood pressure in both arms is aortic dissection or a tear in the aorta.

 “It would be very unusual for someone to have this condition without other obvious signs and symptoms.

 “The doctor would be looking for these signs very carefully even if he or she does not seem to be” having an aortic dissection.

 The most blatant symptom of an aortic dissection is a ripping pain in the chest, which can radiate to the back.
 But if you don’t have chest pain but still have big differences in blood pressure in your arms, see a cardiologist.